How could a respected and successful company like VW cheat eleven million of its loyal customers?

 - – VW’s CEO has resigned, and rumors say that three additional board members may resign.(Car Magazine UK) And more “heads are rolling”: several executives, including two top R&D managers, have lost their jobs.

 - – VW’s stock price dropped by one-third within four days after the VW cheat was exposed.

 VW Cheat – Affected Vehicles

 An article in Vox.com article lists the following US cars subject to recall to correct the VW cheat: 2009-2015 VW Beetle 2.0L TDI; 2009-2015 VW Golf 2.0L TDI; 2009-2015 VW Jetta 2.0L TDI; the 2009-2015 Audi A3 2.0L TDI; and 2014-2015 VW Passat 2.0L TDI.
 This list is similar to a list in EPA’s letter to VW.

 Science Speculation: As noted above, media have reported the VW cheat story from many different perspectives.
 However, there are still many unanswered questions.
-I will pose a few of them, and try to answer them for you:
+I will pose a few of them, and try to help you be happy with some answers:

 VW Cheat – The Questions

 How Does the Car Computer Know When the Car is in a Test Lab?

 The computer in your car is the Engine Control Unit, or ECU.
 It collects a great deal of information from sensors all over the car, and uses them not only to adjust the engine but also to alert you to problems via warning lights and diagnostic messages.

 The essence of the VW cheat, as described by the EPA, is that the car’s computer knows when the car is in a test lab and temporarily re-tunes the engine for low emissions.
 At this time, only the software engineers at VW know exactly how the VW cheat was implemented.

 Many possibilities exist:

 - – One of CAFEE researchers suggests that the ECU could sense that the car’s hood is open for testing, or that the traction control unit was disabled for dynamometer testing.
 (Note: As of Aug 26, 2017, Bloomberg restricts this article to their subscribers.)